 Although face-to-face classroom time is less frequent, students create a close connection with each other during a week in August, and stay connected to others through regular on-line discussions about readings, and project updates.
 Monthly meetings (all day Friday and Saturday) enable the group to focus intently on policy analysis, leadership development, action learning projects, and quantitative analysis training.

 The curriculum focuses on leadership abilities, critical thinking and analytic skills, systems thinking and an interdisciplinary approach to problem solving, and the ability to work and lead as part of a team.
 The cohort program curriculum integrates the learning objectives and content of the core courses in the following courses:

-- PA 5051 – Public Affairs Leadership (2 credits, fall semester): Leadership concepts, tools, and strategies in a personal, community, and organizational context for mid-career students.
+- PA 5051 – Leadership Foundations (2 credits, fall semester): Leadership concepts, tools, and strategies in a personal, community, and organizational context for mid-career students.

 - PA 5053 – Policy Analysis in Public Affairs (2 credits, fall semester): Process of public policy analysis, including problem formulation, problem-solving, and communication of findings.
 Commonly used analytical methods.
 Use of multimedia mini-cases, including readings, cases, and simulation exercises.